-- b.
-Landscaped planting strips between parking areas and adjacent buildings or internal pedestrian walkways; - c.
+- a.
+Landscaped planting strips at least four feet wide between rows of parking stalls; - Landscaped planting strips between parking areas and adjacent buildings or internal pedestrian walkways; - c.
 Landscaped islands located between parking stalls or at the ends of rows of parking stalls; and - d.
 On-site landscaping at the parking lot perimeter. - 4.
 Required Landscaped Islands.
-A landscaped island at least four feet in all interior dimensions and containing at least one 15-gallon tree shall be provided at each end of each row of uncovered parking stalls and a minimum of one landscaped island every 40 feet of an uncovered parking stall row. - 5.
-Landscaped Buffer Adjacent to Right-of-Way.
+A landscaped island at least four feet in all interior dimensions and containing at least one 15-gallon tree shall be provided at each end of each row of uncovered parking stalls and a minimum of one landscaped island every 35-40 feet of an uncovered parking stall row. - Landscaped Buffer Adjacent to Right-of-Way.
 A landscaped area at least five feet wide shall be provided between any surface parking area and any property line adjacent to a public street. - a.
-Where the parking area is located across the street from a Residential District, the landscaped area shall contain shrubs or fencing a minimum of 30 inches high. - 6.
-Landscaped Buffer Abutting Interior Lot Line. - a.
+Where the parking area is located across the street from a Residential District, the landscaped area shall contain shrubs or fencing a minimum of 30 inches high.

+6. Landscaped Buffer Abutting Interior Lot Line.

+- a.
 Residential Districts.
 In Residential Districts, a landscaped area at least five feet wide shall be provided between any surface parking area containing six or more required parking spaces and any adjacent lot for the length of the parking area. - b.
 Other Districts.
 In all Districts other than Residential Districts, a landscaped area at least three feet wide shall be provided between any surface parking area and any adjacent lot for the length of the parking area except where abutting a Residential District boundary, the landscaped area shall be at least five feet wide for the length of the parking area.